 Jason Weisberg comes with great coaching experience.
 Weisberg enters his sixth season at NCAA Division I Fairleigh Dickinson University in 2019 as the assistant women’s coach.

-Prior to arriving at Iona College, Weisberg was an assistant coach for the men’s program at Manhattan College.
-He also spent a few seasons at Division II Dominican College as a men’s assistant coach from 2002-2004 where he helped the team to the CACC Conference championship in 2002.
+Prior to arriving at FDU, Weisberg spent 5 seasons on the women's side as an assistant coach at Iona College.
+He was also an assistant coach for the men’s program at Manhattan College and spent a few seasons at Division II Dominican College as a men’s assistant coach from 2002-2004 where he helped the team to the CACC Conference championship in 2002.
 Dominican College reached the CACC semifinals in 2003 and were conference champions again in 2004.
+Weisberg then moved to the Women's side as an assistant coach at Iona College

 Weisberg is a member of the Region 1 ODP coaching staff and has been a head coach for the ENYYSA Olympic Development (ODP) Program since 2002 working with both the boys' and girls' programs.
 In 2015 Weisberg took the 1998 Girls ENY North team to the ODP Nationals in AZ as final four contenders.